rails/rails/guides/source/action_view_overview.md

 Layouts
 -------

 Layouts can be used to render a common view template around the results of Rails controller actions.
-Typically, a Rails application has a few layouts that pages can be rendered within.
+A Rails application can have multiple layouts that pages can be rendered within.

 For example, an application might have one layout for a logged in user and another for the marketing part of the site.
 The logged in user layout might include top-level navigation that should be present across many controller actions.
 The sales layout for a SaaS app might include top-level navigation for things like "Pricing" and "Contact Us" pages.
 Different layouts typically have a different header and footer content.

+To find the layout for the current controller action, Rails first looks for a file in `app/views/layouts` with the same base name as the controller.
+For example, rendering actions from the PhotosController class will `use app/views/layouts/photos.html.erb` (or `app/views/layouts/photos.builder`).

+If such a controller-specific layout does not exist, Rails will use `app/views/layouts/application.html.erb` (or `app/views/layouts/application.builder`).
+Rails also provides more ways to assign specific layouts to individual controllers and actions.
+See [Layouts and Rendering guide](layouts_and_rendering.html#finding-layouts) for more.

-You can learn more about layouts in the [Layouts and Rendering in Rails](layouts_and_rendering.html) guide.
+You can learn more about layouts in general in the [Layouts and Rendering in Rails](layouts_and_rendering.html) guide.

 ### Partial Layouts